ssk-d/fireflutter/README.md

 - FireFlutter comes with `Push Notification functionality`.
 It is disable by default.
 - To enable push notification you must set `enableNotification: true` on main in `FireFlutter init()`.
-- Once enabled it will ask the user if they want to receive push notification.
+- Once enabled it will ask the user if they want to receive push notification in iOS.
 - By default it subscribe to `allTopic`.
 So you can use this topic to send to all users.
 - It also subscribe to `notification_post` when new comment is created under the user post it will receive notification.
 - And `notification_comment` when a comment is created under the user comment it will receive notification also.
 - Push Notification includes

   - Subscribe/Unsubscribe to topic
   - Sending notification to `Topic`, `Token`, `list of tokens`

-- To use the `sendNotification()` you must provide the `Server Key` from your Firebase Console.
+- To use the `sendNotification()` you must provide the `Cloud Messaging Server Key` from your Firebase Console.

   - To get the Server key login to [Firebase Console](https://console.firebase.google.com)
   - Select your current `project`, then go to `Project Settings`.
   - Click `Cloud Messaging` and under `Project Credentials` you can Copy the `Server key Token`.

-- Enabling push notification and providing server key.
+- Enabling push notification and providing cloud messaging server key.

 ```dart
   @override